 While the majority of the relationships analyzed were statistically significant, some were not.
 However, all relationships analyzed were valid and provide valuable insight on the employment journey experiences of youth with disabilities living in BC.

-The chart on the following page illustrates validity and statistical significance of the relationships included in the Youth Survey Report.
+The chart on the following page illustrates validity and statistical significance of the relationships included in this report.

 For more information on the statistical analysis of survey data please contact: youthstratresearch@uvic.ca.